 The trailhead is easy to spot on the west side of US 550.
 There is a spacious staging area with enough room for 6-8 vehicles to air down and prepare for the trip.

 Keep right at the fork and continue to follow signs for Black Bear Pass.
 Left at the fork will take you on Little Bear Road and intersect with Porphyry Gulch.
-The fork is well marked.
+The fork is well-marked.
 This area can become crowded during peak wildflower season with the presence of nature photographers in addition to vehicles running the trail.

 A seasonal closure gate is found at this point.
-It is helpful to research ahead of any trip through Black Bear Pass to verify the road is open as there is not much room for a vehicle to turn around if needed at the gate.
+It is helpful to research ahead of any trip through Black Bear Pass to verify the road is open, as there is not much room for a vehicle to turn around if needed at the gate.
 Be respectful of gate closures, and do not attempt to bypass a closed gate in any way.
 Such actions can result in permanent trail closures.

 Spectacular views abound in all directions at the top of the 12,840-foot summit.
 The west side of the pass is much more difficult than what you have experienced to this point.
 Warning signs with a description of what is in store are posted at the beginning of the descent into the Telluride side of Black Bear Pass.
 You can expect to encounter steep descents, off-camber leans, treacherous and narrow shelf sections and tight, multi-point switchback turns.
 For those that do not wish to continue the route, the large parking area at the summit offers an easy spot to turn back towards US 550.
 The ridgeline along the summit of Black Bear Pass marks the border between San Juan National Forest to the east and Uncompahgre National Forest to the west.